switchablenorms/Switchable-Normalization/README.md

 |ResNet50v1+BN | 75.30% | 92.20% | --  | stepwise decay | -- |[[MSRA]](https://github.com/KaimingHe/deep-residual-networks)|
 |ResNet50v1+BN | 75.99% | 92.98% | --  | stepwise decay | -- |[[FB Torch]](https://github.com/facebook/fb.resnet.torch)|

 *single-crop validation accuracy on ImageNet (a 224x224 center crop from resized image with shorter side=256)

 †For (8,1), SN contains IN and LN without BN, as BN is the same as IN in training.
 When using this model, you should add `using_bn : False` in  yaml file.

-In evaluation, download the above models and put them into the `{repo_root}/data/pretrained_model`.

 ## License